adrianalin89/reactTaskTracker/README.md

 ### ToDo List
-- fix the initial load from api
+- fix DELETE headers cross-origin
-- find a way to update stat async
 - made an error component to display api errors
 - when adding a new task move cursor on the task input field
 - double tap a task will bring a new component for editing it